-Senex have developed a Coal Seam Gas Water Management Plan (CWMP) to set out their objectives, strategies and proposed management and monitoring practices associated with managing coal seam gas (CSG) produced water from the Western Surat Gas Project (WSGP).
+Senex Energy Limited (Senex) (CAN 008 942827), on behalf of its wholly-owned subsidiary Stuart Petroleum Cooper Basin Gas Pty Ltd, has developed a Coal Seam Gas Water Management Plan (CWMP) to set out their objectives, strategies and proposed management and monitoring practices associated with managing coal seam gas (CSG) produced water from the Western Surat Gas Project (WSGP).

-The WSGP covers an area of approximately 915 km and comprises ATP767, ATP795, and ATP889.
-These tenements are approximately 30 km north of the Warrego Highway, between the townships of Roma and Wallumbilla.
+The WSGP Production area consists of nine individual development blocks (Glenora, Eos, Mimas, Tethys, Phoebe, Pandora, Rhea, Dione and Titan).
+The CSG production target for the WSGP is the Walloon Coal Measures (WCM).
 The CSG production target for the WSGP is the Walloon Coal Measures (WCM) of the Surat Basin.

-Activities for exploration and appraisal (including pilot production trials) have been authorised under the previous Environmental Authority (EA) (EPPG00651513).
-Senex applied for a major amendment of that EA to authorise the proposed production activities, which was granted 5 December 2017.
-This CWMP outlines how CSG water will be managed during production activities.
+Activities for production and appraisal are currently authorised under the existing Environmental Authority (EA) (EPPG00651513) and EPBC approval 2015/7469.
+This CWMP outlines how CSG water is managed during production activities.

-CSG water production over the Project duration (~47 years) is currently forecast to be approximately 35 GL, with a peak production rate of 6.5 ML/d predicted to occur in 2022.
+CSG water production over the anticipated remaining life of the project is currently forecast to be approximately 48 GL, with a peak production rate of 9.1 ML/d predicted to occur in 2025.
 CSG water is collected from CSG production wells via a gathering system and delivered to water storage facilities (tanks / dams).

-Senex have developed their strategy for CSG water management, based on the DEHP Prioritisation Hierarchy.
+Senex has developed its strategy for CSG water management, based on the DEHP Prioritisation Hierarchy.
 The DEHP Hierarchy is presented in the Coal Seam Gas Water Management Policy, DEHP 2012 (CSGWMP).
-CSG water management options for the WSGP, as presented in Figure 1.1, have been developed to maximise the beneficial use of water.
+Current and future CSG water management options for the WSGP, as presented in Figure 1-1, have been developed to maximise the beneficial use of water.
 These options include providing CSG produced water for the following activities:

-- Project activities, such as drilling and completions, dust suppression, etc.; and - Landowner Water Supply Agreements (WSA), including water for irrigation, stock watering.
+- Project activities, such as drilling and completions, dust suppression, etc; and - Landowner Water Supply Agreements (WSA), including water for irrigation, stock watering.

-Figure 1.1 Water Management Infrastructure Schematic for the WSGP
+Figure 1-1: Water Management Infrastructure Schematic for the WSGP

-Senex's preferred brine and salt management strategy aims to avoid the need to store brine in a regulated brine storage dam, where practicable, by utilising beneficial uses that do not produce brine.
-Where it is necessary to desalinate produced water, the brine will be stored in a regulated dam, constructed to contain the entire production of brine from the Project.
-Evaporation of the brine in the storage facility will be conducted over time to concentrate the brine and to produce salt.
-Once produced, the salt will be disposed in a regulated waste facility.
+Senex's preferred brine and salt management strategy aims to avoid the need to store brine, where practicable, by utilising beneficial uses that do not produce brine.
+Where it is necessary to desalinate produced water, the brine will be stored in dams/tanks, constructed to contain the entire production of brine from the Project.
+Evaporation of the brine in the storage facility will be conducted over time to concentrate the brine where it will be stored until end of the life of project, after which it will be disposed of in a regulated waste facility or another method which is yet to be determined.
 Senex will continue to investigate cost effective and / or commercial saline disposal uses.

 Senex will implement all CSG produced water and brine management strategies in accordance with the applicable EA conditions and in a manner that protects and maintains all relevant EVs.
-Senex have developed management criteria to monitor and assess the effectiveness of the management of all CSG produced water and saline waste associated with the activity.
+Senex has developed management criteria to monitor and assess the effectiveness of the management of all CSG produced water and saline waste associated with the activity.

 Senex will undertake an annual review of the monitoring undertaken in accordance with the CWMP and EA conditions and report to government, as required.
-A review and update of the CWMP will be periodically undertaken to capture changes to the WSGP description that influences the management of CSG water and / or optimisation of the CSG water and brine management.
+A review and update of the CWMP will be periodically undertaken to capture changes to the WSGP description that influences the management of CSG water and/or optimisation of the CSG water and brine management.